The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Introduction

 \subsection{Multiwavelength Disk Imaging}

-High resolution sub-mm imagery of transitional disks obtained with ALMA strongly complements these initial accreting object detections \citep[e.g.,][]{Perez2014,vanderMarel2016}, as does NIR imagery obtained by extreme adaptive optics imagers such as the Gemini Planet Imager \citep[GPI,][]{Macintosh:2014js}, Spectro-Polarimetric High-contrast Exoplanet REsearch instrument \citep[SPHERE,][]{Beuzit2008}, Subaru Coronagraphic Extreme Adaptive Optics System \citep[SCExAO,][]{Jovanovic2015}, and MagAO-X \citep{Males2018}.
-This proliferation of multiwavelength imagery of transitional disks revealed the initially puzzling fact that transitional disk cavities often lie at substantially different radii in the NIR and sub-mm \citep[e.g., ][]{Villenave2019,Follette2013, Dong2012}.
-The prevailing theory for this now well-established discrepancy are so-called ``dust filtration" models, whereby the location and degree of clearing of variously sized grains is controlled by both the location and the mass of planets embedded in the disk \citep[e.g.][]{Zhu2012a, Fung2014}.
-More specifically, because large grains settle toward the midplane, lower mass planets may effectively clear a sub-mm cavity while allowing higher scale-height optical/NIR-scattering small grains to filter through the cavity at the surface layer of the disk.
-However, direct inference of planet masses based on gap radii is difficult.
+High-resolution submillimeter (sub-mm) imagery of transitional disks obtained with the Atacama Large Millimeter/sumbillimeter Array (ALMA) strongly complements these initial accreting object detections \citep[e.g.,][]{Perez2014,vanderMarel2016}, as does NIR scattered light imagery obtained by extreme adaptive optics imagers such as the Gemini Planet Imager \citep[GPI;][]{Macintosh:2014js}, Spectro-Polarimetric High-contrast Exoplanet REsearch instrument \citep[SPHERE;][]{Beuzit2008}, Subaru Coronagraphic Extreme Adaptive Optics System \citep[SCExAO;][]{Jovanovic2015}, and MagAO-X \citep{Males2018}.
+The proliferation of multiwavelength imagery of transitional disks over the past decade revealed the initially puzzling fact that transitional disk cavities often appear at substantially different radii in the NIR and sub-mm \citep[e.g., ][]{Villenave2019,Follette2013, Dong2012}.
+The prevailing theories for this now well-established discrepancy invoke so-called ``dust filtration" processes, whereby the location and degree of clearing of variously sized grains is controlled by the location and mass of planets embedded in the disk \citep[e.g.][]{Zhu2012a, Fung2014}.
+More specifically, because large grains settle toward the midplane, protoplanets may effectively clear a sub-mm cavity while allowing higher scale-height optical/NIR-scattering small grains to filter through the cavity at the disk surface layer.
+Although differential clearing of large vs. small grains is suggestive of the presence of planets inside disk gaps and cavities, direct inference of planet masses based on gap radii is difficult.
 Since scale height varies as a function of radius in the disk, so too does the ``gap clearing" mass threshold.